This post may contain affiliate links. Please read our disclosure policy.

 If you’ve tried this healthy-ish feel good Sayadieh recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

-- In a large deep skillet, heat 2 tablespoons of olive oil on medium heat and fry the chopped onions until lightly golden brown, about 10-15 minutes.
+- In a large deep skillet, heat 2 tablespoons of olive oil over medium heat and fry the chopped onions until lightly golden brown, about 10-15 minutes.

-- Rinse the rice, then transfer to the pot of onions.
-Season with salt, pepper, turmeric, coriander, cinnamon and ginger.
-Toss well to combine and toast the rice lightly with the spices, about 5 minutes.
+- Add the rice on top of the onions and season with 7 spice, ginger, cinnamon, cumin, turmeric, salt and pepper.
+Toss well to combine the rice with the spices and onions. and toast the rice lightly with the spices, about 5 minutes.

-- Serve the cooked fish broken up in chunks or whole on top of the rice mixture.
-Add toasted almond and parsley on top.
+- Serve the cooked fish on top of the rice mixture and garnish with toasted almonds and parsley.